We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These nutrients have numerous potential benefits.
 According to the National Institutes of Health (NIH), a combination of vitamins C and E, zinc, copper, lutein, and zeaxanthin (AREDS) may slow age-related macular degeneration.

-Coenzyme Q10 (CoQ10) is another antioxidant that may help protect against obesity and inflammation, according to a 2014 review.
+Coenzyme Q10 (CoQ10) is another antioxidant that may help protect against obesity and inflammation, according to a

 A study published in the Journal of the American Heart Association suggests that CoQ10 can reduce the muscle pain and weakness that some people experience while taking statins.